Overcoming negative thinking

 Peter has a busy day ahead.
 First thing in the morning his manager asks for an important task to be completed by lunchtime.
 Peter thinks to himself “I have so much work to do!
 I’ll never get anything finished!”

-In response to that thought Peter’s stress levels rise; brain flooding with cortisol, he doesn’t know where to start – so he procrastinates, wasting the available time, then rushes through the necessary steps, kicking himself for it with more negative thoughts.
-Although Peter finishes the task, his manager can see that it’s not up to his usual standard, and she has to spend some of her own time revising the work.
+In response to that thought, Peter’s stress levels rise; brain flooding with cortisol, he doesn’t know where to start – so he procrastinates, wasting the available time, then rushes through the steps he needs to take, kicking himself the whole time, with even more negative thoughts.

 So, what are the ABCs in this scenario?